grpc/proposal/A24-lb-policy-config.md

 }

-// Selects LB policy and provides corresponding configuration. message LoadBalancingConfig {
+// Selects LB policy and provides corresponding configuration.
+//
+// In general, all instances of this field should be repeated.
+// Clients will iterate through the list in order and stop at the first
+// policy that they support.
+This allows the service config to specify
+// custom policies that may not be known to all clients. message LoadBalancingConfig {
   // Exactly one LB policy may be configured.
   // If no LB policy is configured, then the default behavior is to pick